 While I know that usually in Europe most of the attractions are closed, I know that there are some open.
 In Paris, there are quite many.
 But you need to check the schedule first so that you are not greeted by a closed door.

 And yes, it happened to me.
 I had this plan on what museum I’d visit on Monday, and guess what: I didn’t check the schedule and when I got there it was… closed.
 I immediately find something else to do, yes, but you get the idea.
+And it is a shame, as there are numerous Paris museums worthy of a visit.

 One of the worst Paris mistakes is to not check the schedule before going somewhere!